Statemented Provisions

 - Physical disabilities

-If your child suffers from one - or indeed more than one - of the aforementioned then he or she may well qualify for Statemented Provisions.
+If your child suffers from one or more of the aforementioned, then he or she may well qualify for Statemented Provisions.

-Your child's school, in conjunction with the Local Education Authority (LEA) will have to meet to assess your child's condition and decide on a course of action that will allow for them to have an education in line with able bodied pupils or pupils without problems.
+Your child's school, in conjunction with the LEA, will have to meet to assess your child's condition and decide on a course of action that will allow for them to have an education in line with able bodied pupils or pupils without problems.

-Roughly three per cent of all children at schooling age are formally Statemented and this is because of the nature of the difficulties and disabilities that Statemented Provisions cover.
+Roughly 3% of all children at schooling age are formally Statemented and this is because of the nature of the difficulties and disabilities that Statemented Provisions cover.

-Simply put your child would have to be suffering from extreme learning difficulties before he or she is officially Statemented.
-In which case it is likely that your child will have to be assessed by the Local Education Authority (LEA), a school psychologist, an independent doctor and perhaps a clinical social worker before any decision is settled upon.
+Simply put, your child would have to be suffering from extreme learning difficulties before he or she is officially Statemented.
+In which case it is likely that your child will have to be assessed by the LEA, a school psychologist, an independent doctor and perhaps a clinical social worker before any decision is settled upon.

 Applying for Statemented Provisions

-This process - as we have already mentioned - can take anything up to six months but there is no guarantee that at the end of the process a Statement of Provision will be issued.
+As mentioned, this process can take anything up to six months but there is no guarantee that at the end of the process a Statement of Provision will be issued.

 There are many websites devoted to the subject and many voluntary organisations - most of which are run by parents who have been through the Statemented Provisions procedure themselves.